christian-draeger/pact-example/README.md

 > ##### So your test class should look something like [THIS](consumer/src/test/kotlin/com/example/demo/ContractTest.kt) if you are using Kotlin afterwards.
 > ##### So your test class should look something like [THIS](consumer/src/test/kotlin/com/example/demo/JavaContractTest.java) if you are using Java afterwards.

 At this point we already archived a lot.
-We verifying our *UserClient* is working correctly and we created the contract definition - or better said, Pact generated one for us :) - our **Provider** will validate his Api against later on.
+We verified our *UserClient* is working correctly and we created the contract definition - or better said, Pact generated one for us :) - our **Provider** will validate his Api against later on.
-You can have look at it under `/target/pacts/user-data-cli-user-data-provider.json` (it should look like [THIS](consumer/src/test/resources/example-pact.json) one).
+You can have a look at it under `/target/pacts/user-data-cli-user-data-provider.json` (it should look similar to [THIS](consumer/src/test/resources/example-pact.json) one).

 ### Publish

-dfd
+coming soon ...

 ----------------